Fig. 1 My scr-triac test setup.

 Fig. 6

-Fig. 6 illustrates a triac connected to the test setup.
-When the triac is fully turned on by R1 the DVM reads 0 volts DC and when on the AC setting reads 27VAC.
-(One volt is across the test triac.)
+Fig. 6 illustrates a Triac connected to the test setup.
+When the Triac is fully turned on by R1 the DVM reads 0 volts DC and when on the AC setting reads 27VAC.
+(One volt is across the test Triac.)

 Be sure S1 is closed!

-As the attached video noted when R1 was turned up one side of the triac switched on and the device acted like an SCR producing a DC voltage.
+As the attached video noted when R1 was turned up one side of the Triac switched on and the device acted like an SCR producing a DC voltage.
 As I continued to adjust R1 the other side also turned on.
 The lamp became bright, no DC voltage just AC across the lamp.

 Fig. 7

 The answer to the problem is Fig. 7.
-A triac acts like two back-to-back SCRs with the gates connected in common.
+A Triac acts like two back-to-back SCRs with the gates connected in common.
 Each "SCR" has a different cut on voltage which is why one turned on and acted like an SCR until the 2nd SCR turned on.

 Fig. 8

-Fig. 8 our solution to the turn on problem.
+Fig. 8 our solution to the tun on problem.
 Let's argue (Fig. 7) Q1 turns on at 22 volts and Q2 at 28 volts.
 The diac that was inserted into the gate circuit fires at about 30 volts dumping sufficient current into both sides at once.

 That switched on Q1 and Q2 together regardless of differing gate turn on voltages.

-- TL431 Based Current Limiter Constant Current Source Circuits
+- Constant Current Circuits LM334, LM317

 - Basic MOSFET Transistor Test Circuits